Glaucoma is one of the most common eye diseases.

 There are two main types: open-angle and closed-angle glaucoma.

-Closed Angle Glaucoma (acute angle-closure glaucoma) can come on suddenly, and the patient commonly experiences pain and rapid vision loss.
-Fortunately, the symptoms of pain and discomfort make the sufferer seek medical help, resulting in prompt treatment which usually prevents any permanent damage from occurring.
+This can come on suddenly; the patient commonly experiences pain and rapid vision loss.
+Fortunately, the symptoms of pain and discomfort make the sufferer seek medical help, resulting in prompt treatment, which usually prevents any permanent damage from occurring.

-Primary Open Angle Glaucoma (chronic glaucoma) - progresses very slowly.
+This type progresses very slowly.
 The patient may not feel any symptoms; even slight loss of vision may go unnoticed.
-In this type of glaucoma, many people don't get medical help until some permanent damage has already occurred.
+In this type of glaucoma, many people do not get medical help until permanent damage has already occurred.

-Low-tension glaucoma - this is another form that experts do not fully understand.
+This is a rarer form of glaucoma that experts do not fully understand.
 Even though eye pressure is normal, optic nerve damage still occurs.
-Perhaps the optic nerve is over-sensitive or there is atherosclerosis in the blood vessel that supplies the optic nerve.
+It might be due to reduced blood supply to the optic nerve.

-Pigmentary glaucoma - this type generally develops during early or middle adulthood.
-Pigment granules, which arise from the back of the iris, are dispersed within the eye.
-If these granules build up in the trabecular meshwork, they can undermine the flow of fluids in the eye, leading to a rise in eye pressure.
-Running and some other sports can unsettle the granules, which get into the travecular meshwork.
+This is a type of open angle glaucoma and typically develops during early or middle adulthood.
+Pigment cells, which arise from the iris, are dispersed within the eye.
+If these cells build up in the channels that drain fluid from the eye, they can upset the normal flow of fluids in the eye, leading to a rise in eye pressure.

-- Primary glaucoma - this means we do not know what the cause was.
+- Primary glaucoma - this means that the cause is unknown.